esdadson/project_clustering/README.md

 # KMeans Clustering Project
 The KMeans clustering project, although trivial, is one of the first projects that I conducted in the Python programming language.

+Learning outcomes:
-This project enabled me to better understand object-oriented programming in Python.
+- Understand object-oriented programming in Python.

-- project_clustering.ipynb {final clustering project for a python course}
+- Be able to plot using matplotlib.
+- Use common packages: NumPy and Scikit-learn.